CTEC3905-2022/lecture-slides/data.md

 	<figcaption>Diagram of the Document Object Model (DOM)</figcaption>
 </figure>

-We have used code like this to manipulate it.
+We have used simple code like this to manipulate it.

 ```js
 const element = document.querySelector("p");